 Helps clear muscles of lactic and uric acid that form during exercise

 Improves muscle tone and delays muscle atrophy resulting for inactivity

-Deep massage can separate fascial fibres, and prevent the formation of adhesions
+Deep massage can separate fascial fibers, and prevent the formation of adhesion's

-Massage helps reduction of inflammation and oedema in joints and soft tissue
+Massage helps reduction of inflammation and edema in joints and soft tissue

 Can alleviate or reduce pain, stiffness or soreness

-Stimulates increased proprieties and kinaesthetic awareness of the body
+Stimulates increased proprieties and kinesthetic awareness of the body

 Massage assists the body's natural ability to heal itself.
 It relaxes and tones the muscles preventing injuries, increases circulation and therefore improves the delivery of oxygen and nutrients to all body cells.

 What to expect the first time you come for a massage?

 Regardless of the massage therapy technique you will be receiving your initial massage treatment will be preceded by taking of a brief medical history and a brief visit with one of our highly trained doctors to determine your diagnosis.
 This only occurs on the first visit.
 You will then be referred to the appropriate massage therapist on our staff for your condition.
 If you are a referral patient to a specific therapist on our staff this will be honored of course!